daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-12-28-Mcapitata-Development-16S-Analysis-Part-2.md

 ValueError: numpy.ndarray size changed, may indicate binary incompatibility.
 Expected 88 from C header, got 80 from PyObject
 ```

 I tried upgrading numpy (as recommended on the internet) on my computer outside of Andromeda.

-`pip install --upgrade numpy`

-Then start a new terminal session.

 This did not resolve the problem, likely becuase installing on my computer does not solve the problem within Andromeda.

 Perhaps I am having a problem with the manifest file.
 E Strand scripts have `$MANIFEST` in the input path line of the script, but I cannot find information on where this environment is coming from.

 It seems that we need to update conda/numpy so that it can be accessed in the cluster.

+`conda upgrade numpy` may be the correct solution.
+Contacting Kevin Bryan to ask about the option to upgrade Conda and numpy.

+### 8. Decide on parameters for QIIME2 analysis

-### 8. Run QIIME2
+### 9. Run QIIME2

-### 9. Continue with analysis in R
+### 10. Continue with analysis in R